 Feature comparison: Canon 1000D vs Sony A7

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 has an electronic viewfinder (2400k dots), while the 1000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A7 offers a wider field of view (100%) than the one in the 1000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A7 has a higher magnification (0.71x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1000D and Sony A7 along with similar information for a selection of comparators.

 |Canon 1000D»||optical||n||2.5||230||fixed||n||4000||3.0||Y||n||Canon 1000D|